AzusaOS/azusa-run/README.md

 	qemu-system-x86_64 -m 4096 --enable-kvm -cpu host -cdrom azusa-*.iso

-Or if klv is not available on your system:
+Or if kvm is not available on your system:

 	qemu-system-x86_64 -m 4096 -cdrom azusa-*.iso